Kilkee: Sport and recreation

-A version of racquetball (not squash, as is often incorrectly stated) has been played against the high sandstone walls in the West End for generations, and it is possible that the rules were codified in Kilkee before racquetball was standardised anywhere else.
+A version of racquetball (not squash, as is often incorrectly stated) has been played against the high sandstone walls in the West End for generations, and it is possible that the rules were codified in Kilkee before racquetball was standardized anywhere else.
 The main trophy, the Tivoli cup, was first competed for in Kilkee in 1935; racquetball in its current form was not codified internationally until 1950.
 Richard Harris, who would go on to become an internationally known actor, won the cup four years in a row, from 1948 to 1951, a record surpassed by no one to this day.

 The Strand Races are horse races contested annually on the Kilkee strand.
-They first began in the 19th century on the sand-hills where the golf club is now.
-The races are normally held over two days in September, when the summer season is drawing to a close.
+They first began in the 19th century on the sand hills where the golf club is now.
+The races are normally held over two days in September when the summer season is drawing to a close.
 The course is made by placing poles on the beach and when the tide goes out the races begin.
-Traditionally it was a celebration for farmers when the harvesting season is over.
+Traditionally it was a celebration for farmers when the harvesting season was over.

-Kilkee has a strong GAA tradition, where the local team is known as St. Senan's.
-The club has won many county finals at all levels and has reached two Munster Senior Football Final deciders.
-The people of the town are proud of their strong history with Gaelic sports, particularly in football as the club has won many titles over the years.

-Kilkee is popular with walkers as different routes stretch out in every direction from the bay.
-The most popular walk is the cliff walk, which involves walking up the Dunlicky Road and then turning right onto the cliffs by Intrinsic Bay, following the path until you eventually end up at the Pollack Holes.

-The East End of the town is home to an 18-hole golf course.
-The first and second tees overlook the Atlantic Ocean and the third tee overlooks Chimney Bay.

-A short lived greyhound racing track was opened by the Kilkee Greyhound Racing Company on 2 July 1936.
+A short-lived greyhound racing track was opened by the Kilkee Greyhound Racing Company on 2 July 1936.
 The land and assets of the track (behind the Olympia Hall and Merton Square) were put up for sale in 1942.